Belle da Costa Greene: Rediscovering the Black Woman Who Made the Morgan Library

 This jeweled binding made for the Gospels of Judith of Flanders (between 1051 and 1064) was one of the acquisitions made by the Morgan Library under Belle da Costa Greene.

-It was there that she met Jack Morgan, who introduced her to his father.
+While at Princeton, Junius Spencer Morgan introduced her to his uncle.
 Greene must have thoroughly impressed them, as, although virtually unknown, in 1905 she became the caretaker of J. P. Morgan’s collection.
 At the time, he was building a structure in Manhattan to contain it.
 Greene used her new position to cultivate expertise in everything worth collecting.
 As she grew the collection, she also grew her reputation through bold purchases and a shrewd eye.
 Armed with Morgan’s vast wealth, she routinely outbid her competitors.
-During the 1911 sale of printing press manufacturer Robert Hoe’s private collection, Greene set the collecting world abuzz by bidding a whopping $41,800 for English printer William Caxton’s 1485 edition of Thomas Malory’s Le Morte d'Arthur.
+During the 1911 sale of printing press manufacturer Robert Hoe’s private collection, Greene set the collecting world abuzz by bidding a whopping $42,800 for English printer William Caxton’s 1485 edition of Thomas Malory’s Le Morte d'Arthur.
 Today, the Morgan possesses the third-largest collection of Caxton’s imprints in the world.

 J. P. Morgan’s investment of such power in a young woman was unusual for the time, especially if he were aware she was Black—historians don’t know if he was.
 His great faith in Greene speaks to her immense talent and innovative practices, such as inspecting material condition and quality, at a time when collectors were largely making purchases based on photographs.
 In addition to subsidizing trips that could take her overseas, Morgan paid Greene well.
 By 1913, she was earning about $10,000 a year, when the average household income was $3,900.